valkey-io/valkey-doc/docs/connect/clients/python.md

 ### Connect

-Connect to localhost on port 6379, set a value in Redis, and retrieve it.
+Connect to localhost on port 6379, set a value in Valkey, and retrieve it.
 All responses are returned as bytes in Python.
 To receive decoded strings, set `decode_responses=True`.
 For more connection options, see [these examples](https://redis.readthedocs.io/en/stable/examples.html).

 ```python
 r = redis.Redis(host='localhost', port=6379, decode_responses=True)